 How to Improve Your Photos in Photoshop – Example: A Night in New York | Photoshop Tutorial

-Welcome back, everyone!
+Welcome to your full example on how to improve your photos in Photoshop!
 First off, I am sorry that I could not post recently – long story short, my house got sold and I had to move and find something else as fast as possible.
 Well, I got myself a nice penthouse and I am back in action, permanently and twice a week!

 So, today we will have a look at how to use Photoshop to quickly fix your photos, using an example image that I have taken in New York recently.
 You will love this one – easy, fast, no difficult adjustments or techniques, just a pleasant edit all together.
-Let’s jump right in!
+Let’s jump right in and learn how to improve your photos in Photoshop.

 Here is the final image: